-The first signature project focuses on silicosis and other respiratory diseases in the gemstone cutting sector, and how such issues could be addressed and mitigated.
+The first signature project focuses on health and safety issues in the gemstone cutting sector, and how such issues could be addressed and mitigated.
 This module will focus on India.

 The second signature project will cover workshops with artisanal women miners and traders in South Madagascar to aid them in gem identification and processing skills.

 The Gemstones and Sustainable Development Hub is partnering with 'American Gem Trade Association' (AGTA) and 'Workplace Health Without Borders' (WHWB) in seeking to improve understanding of health issues in gemstone manufacturing and implementing suitable solutions.
 The pilot project will be carried out in Jaipur (India) at a number of different cutting facilities, starting early 2018.
 This project will also benefit from the expertise of researchers based at 'the University of Queensland’s Minerals Industry Safety & Health Centre' (MISHC).
 It will further involve:

 - Sampling and monitoring of dust and silica in selected factories, and evaluating and implementing control measures to improve conditions

 - Developing educational material on prevention of silica exposure and other relevant occupational health information in gemstone cutting and polishing

 The project will aim to identify cost-effective best practices that could potentially be expanded to other gemstone cutting regions.

 Heritage Status for Historically Important Gemstone Producing Regions?